Derpitron/Discord-OTP-Forcer/README.md

 ![plot](./src/assets/readme(2).png)

-3. You token will be in the URL for the password reset page.
+3. Your token will be in the URL for the password reset page.

 ![plot](./src/assets/readme(3).png)